Ferrari Daytona Coupe LHD

 It is the combination of such stunning styling and remarkable performance that has cemented the Daytonas place amongst the most iconic of all Ferraris; as such they have become one of the most collectible cars on the market, with values continuing to rise consistently.

-This fabulous late 365 GTB/4 claims numerous desirable qualities, including a matching-numbers drivetrain, important ownership history, a minimal chain of ownership, and a well-maintained restoration that was completed in the mid-2000s.
+This fabulous late 365 GTB/4 claims numerous desirable qualities, including a matching-numbers drivetrain, a minimal chain of ownership, and a well-maintained restoration that was completed in the mid-2000s.
 Completing assembly in February 1973, chassis number 16415 was equipped with factory air conditioning and finished in Blu Dino Metallizzato (Blue Dino Metallic) paint over an interior of beige leather.
-In March, the car was delivered new to renowned French importer Charles Pozzi, the official Ferrari agent who had posted a successful racing career during the late 1940s, driving Delahayes and Talbot-Lagos.
+In March, the car was delivered new to renowned French dealer Charles Pozzi, the official Ferrari agent who had posted a successful racing career during the late 1940s, driving Delahayes and Talbot-Lagos.

-Mr Pozzi's long period of ownership finally concluded in 2000, when the Daytona was sold to an Italian enthusiast.
+In 2000 the Daytona was sold to an Italian enthusiast.
 This owner soon commissioned a cosmetic restoration by Carrozzeria Borelli in Italy, whilst Auto Elite was entrusted to perform mechanical freshening as needed.
 Chassis 16415 was then sold to the consignor in May 2004, where it was housed among his considerable collection of Ferraris.